angles-n-daemons/greenpoint/README.md

 # greenpoint

-the greenpoint programming language is a kotlin follow along copy pasta of the book [Crafting Interpreters](https://craftinginterpreters.com)
+the greenpoint programming language is a kotlin follow along of the book [Crafting Interpreters](https://craftinginterpreters.com)